 Filing the 1099-NEC is the responsibility of the payer.
 All that payees need to do is provide:

 - For US residents: Form W-9 (Request for Taxpayer Identification Number), which enables them to report independent contractor payments.
-The contractors report their income via a Schedule C form, which we've written more about here.
+The contractors report their income via a Schedule C form.

 - For non-US residents: Form W-8BEN or W-8BEN-E 9 (Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting), which enables them to prove they reside outside of the United States.